Top blog articles

 It’s not an uncommon thing to have problems with your roof.
 Once in a while, you might notice a leak which manifests itself through mold on the walls of your attic.
 Perhaps your roof has a shingle loose or some screws to tight.
 Whatever the reason, you’re going to want to patch it up before your walls become a mess from the moisture or heat starts leaking out too much.

 Unfortunately, working on a roof is dangerous business.
 Not only are you climbing to dangerous heights, but you also have to deal with the weather and possibly some slippery footing.
-If you make a wrong step, not even Redback Boots will protect you from injury.
+If you make a wrong step, not even heavy boots will protect you from injury.
 Protective gear won’t help you if you’re tumbling down from your roof.
 There are other reasons you might want to leave it to the professionals.
 Roofs aren’t exactly DIY friendly when it comes to actually fixing things up.
 There are many layers you have to watch out for and anything that is misaligned won’t work properly.

 4. Replacing and installing doors